Robbie Grossman Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.
+- The Athletics pitching staff is 29th in the league with a collective 7.3 strikeouts per nine innings.

-- The Athletics' 7.71 team ERA ranks last among all league pitching staffs.
+- The Athletics' 8.08 team ERA ranks last across all MLB pitching staffs.

-- Sears makes the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Muller gets the start for the Athletics, his fifth of the season.
+He is 0-1 with a 7.23 ERA and 14 strikeouts in 18 2/3 innings pitched.

-- His most recent time out came on Sunday against the New York Mets, when the left-hander went six innings, surrendering two earned runs while giving up four hits.
+- The lefty last appeared on Tuesday against the Chicago Cubs, when he went four innings, allowing six earned runs while giving up 13 hits.

-- The 27-year-old has a 4.60 ERA and 6.9 strikeouts per nine innings across three games this season, while giving up a batting average of .250 to opposing hitters.
+- The 25-year-old has put up a 7.23 ERA and 6.7 strikeouts per nine innings across four games this season, while allowing a batting average of .346 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.